html2rss/html2rss/README.md

 ## Set any HTTP header in the request

 You can add any HTTP headers to the request to the channel URL.
-You can use this to e.g. have Cookie or Authorization information being sent or to overwrite the User-Agent.
+Use this to e.g. have Cookie or Authorization information sent or to spoof the User-Agent.

 <details>
   <summary>See a Ruby example</summary>